thang-h/visionsurf/README.md

 # Defunct Notice

 As SeeSo eye-tracking engine SDK now requires a paid subscription, which I cannot afford, this app will not function beyond May 2023.
-Future development of this app will not be continued, unless an alternative to the eye-tracking engine is established.

 **Due to SeeSo SDK licensing limitation, the source code is not allowed for distribution under VisualCamp's Terms of services (unless I subscribe for a commercial license), which is why the source code will remain private.**

+Future development of this app will not be continued unless an alternative to the eye-tracking engine is established.

 # Diagrams